 How Much Does a Land Survey Cost?

-Homeowners report that the average land survey cost is $504.
-This includes the price to hire a land surveyor, which ranges from $338 and $670.
-The total depends on the property's history, size, location and more, with some properties reaching costs of $1,000 or more.
+Homeowners report that the average land survey costs around $528.
+This price includes the cost of hiring a land surveyor, which ranges between $376 and $745.
+The total cost depends on the property's history, size, location, and more, with surveys for some properties costing $1,000 or more.

-These surveys effectively give you a legal description of the exact boundaries of where your property lines begin and end.
-They can save a lot of hassle and money in case of disputes because they are legally binding and professionally certified.
-They are also very helpful when you want to build or extend a fence, driveway, pool, or outbuilding (shed, garage, etc.).
+Land surveys provide a legal description of where your property lines begin and end.
+In disputes over property boundaries, these surveys can save a lot of hassle and money because they are legally binding and professionally certified.
+They are also very helpful when you want to build or extend a fence, driveway, pool, or outbuilding.

 Let's calculate cost data for you.
 Where are you located?